logsearch/logsearch-boshrelease/docs/getting-started/deploying-logsearch.md

 ## Target the workspace's local test environments BOSH

+_NB: Commands from this point forward are to be executed in the SSH client connected to the Vagrant box

 By convention, configuration for your Logsearch cluster deployments is stored in the workspace under `~/environments/$ORGANISATION/$ENVIRONMENT`.

 Navigating to the relevant $ENVIRONMENT folder targets that environment's BOSH director.